bebraw/bunit.js/README.md

         setUp: function() { // another, more robust way to set up return [5, 'foo'];
         },
+        tearDown: function() {
+            ... // executed after each test whether it passed or not },
         someTest: function(a, b) {
             // a = 5, b = 'foo'
             assert(this.a).equals(5); // access set up attributes via this